micmacIGN/Documentation/Presentations/MicmacQuickMay2018/presentation.md

 #Introduction
 ###Introduction

 MicMac is a free open-source (Cecill-B licence) photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.

 In aims mainly at professionnal or academic users but constant efforts are made to make it more accessible to the general public.

+###Introduction

 Its main strengths are :